JamesLaverack/mrpack-container/README.md

 The files and overrides in the Modrinth file are unpacked into `/var/minecraft`.
 Permissions are set as `0755` or `0644`, and most files are owned by root.
+Some files, depending on their name, are set as `0777` or `0666` instead, allowing the Minecraft process to write to them.

 The container is intended to be run with the main process running as uid `1000` and gid `1000`, therefore a number of directories are owned by that user instead:
 - `/var/minecraft`
 - `/var/minecraft/config`
 - `/var/miencraft/libraries`

 This is an intentional security choice, in order to make an attacker with remote code execution on your Minecraft server have as hard of a job as possible mantaining persistence.

 ## Layers